dunovank/dark-jupyter/README.md

 ### How to support me?
 I firmly believe that software is best served open and, as such, am committed to providing free and easy access to all my code.
-If you're sitting on some extra time and enjoy using a package I've developed, then any amount of help is *greatly* appreciated.
+If you're sitting on some extra time and enjoy using a package I've developed, then any amount of help is *greatly* appreciated. **We are open to any kind of suggestions regarding style and structure of the theme*.*

 Please click on the *Star* button of this repository (present at the top-right corner) to show some extra appreciation.